architect-examples/arc-workshop/src/shared/md/00-intro-to-aws/01-primitive-not-frameworks.md

 - Performance
 - Scale

-Can your business commodatize these vectors faster and cheaper than AWS?
+Can your business commoditize these vectors faster and cheaper than AWS?

 ---
 ## Mental Model